anonymlol/Encoding_automation_scripts/README.md

 ==========

 The script does the following:
+- Checks if an index file is present / Indexes if not
 - Checks if the files need to be encoded / Encodes them if they're missing
 - Checks if the files need to be muxed / Muxes them if no muxed files are present
 - Fetches the show name from parent dir for the muxing